 If you object to that last sentence, I’m sure you are not alone.
 So let’s cut to the chase.

-Babies born with anhidrosis do not feel pain.
+Babies born with congenital analgesia do not feel pain.
 Without the sensation of pain they lack the valuable warning signal that something hot or sharp is hurting them.
-Fifty percent of these babies will die before age three.
+Twnety percent of these babies will die before age three.
 Few of these individuals will ever reach the age of twenty five.
 As it turns out, pain provides a very valuable function; it warns us against harmful situations.